ClementTsang/cargo-mtime-travel/README.md

   <TARGET_DIR>  The location to recursively restore mtimes to

 Options:
-  -m, --mtime-file <MTIME_FILE>  The location to a file to restore previous mtimes from [default: mtimes.json] -v, --verbose                  Whether to be verbose -i, --ignore-hash              Whether to ignore hashes matching.
+  -m, --file <FILE>              The location to a file to restore previous mtimes from [default: mtimes.json] -v, --verbose                  Whether to be verbose -i, --ignore-hash              Whether to ignore hashes matching.
 Defaults to false -h, --help                     Print help